Registering Your Workspace for Chemical Waste Removal

 To register a new workspace or to update information about a registration, send an email to chemdisposal@tamu.edu with the following information:

-- Email address and phone number of the person responsible
+Contact Information: Email address and phone number for the responsible person.

 Note:

-- A single responsible person may have several rooms or areas registered to them.
+A single responsible person may have several rooms or areas registered under their name.

-- If the research is dual-funded (by more than one agency), please provide that information.
+- If the research generating the waste is dual-funded (by more than one agency), please provide that information.

 Obtaining Chemical Waste Disposal Tags